JeodC/PortMaster-Descent/addons/d2/README.md

 Add-On files allow you to customize DXX-Rebirth to your liking.
 You might prefer certain soundcard midi audio, or even the PS1 soundtrack.
 To use an add-on, simply drop the .dxa file into the `descent2/data` folder.
 These dxa files are just .zip files, so you can open them and modify however you like.

+Some of these files are large and are therefore split into archive parts.
+Simply use something like 7zip to unarchive them.

 ## Included Here
 | Description | File |
 |--|--|